wkhere/stackless/Doc/howto/webservers.rst

 Another framework that's already been mentioned is `Pylons`_.
 Pylons is much like TurboGears with ab even stronger emphasis on flexibility, which is bought at the cost of being more difficult to use.
-Nearly every component can be exchanged, which makes it neccessary to use the documentation of every single component, because there are so many Pylons combinations possible that can satisfy every requirement.
+Nearly every component can be exchanged, which makes it necessary to use the documentation of every single component, because there are so many Pylons combinations possible that can satisfy every requirement.
 Pylons builds upon `Paste
 <http://pythonpaste.org/>`_, an extensive set of tools which are handy for WSGI.